dntjdgur/Matplotlib-Challenge/README.md

 # Matplotlib-Challenge

-#### Pharmaceutical Data Pythonic Statistical Analysis & Visualization
+#### Experiment Data Pythonic Statistical Analysis & Visualization
-#### The subject jupyter notebook file calculates basic statistical analysis of the pharmaceutical data.
+#### The subject jupyter notebook file calculates basic statistical analysis of the experimental data on mice versus Tumor.
 #### The following is the screenshots of part of the script to calculate each statistics:
 --------------------------------------------------------------------------------------------------------------------------
 ##### The dataset is as follows: